openearth/xbeach-docs/docs/xbeach_manual.rst

 You can work on the following assignments:

 #.
-Go to the folder “Examples\\Nourishment case” and double click on the
+Go to the folder âExamples\\Nourishment caseâ and double click on the
-   file “runall.bat”.
+   file ârunall.batâ.
 This batch file will run three simulations sequentially in which the profile configuration varies and corresponds with the undisturbed profile (folder reference), a shoreface nourishment (folder shoreface) and a beach nourishment